thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - So you go through that every day for two weeks, build your sprint and then, hopefully, you've got a valuable shippable increment at the end of that process.

-### <ins>Agile developement is iterative</ins>
+### <ins>Agile development is iterative</ins>
 ![Iterations of an Agile method](Assets/Iterations%20of%20an%20Agile%20method.png)

-- You are going through the steps of design, code, test, deploy repeatetly and, with each iteration you get some king of feedback.
+- You are going through the steps of design, code, test, deploy repeatedly and, with each iteration you get some king of feedback.

-- In every sprint you make a plan, you go through the software delivery lifecyle cycle and then you deploy that application and get some feedback from the customer that is input to the next plan to go through the next cycle.
+- In every sprint you make a plan, you go through the software delivery lifecycle cycle and then you deploy that application and get some feedback from the customer that is input to the next plan to go through the next cycle.

 ## **The 3 roles of Scrum**